 The Ottawa River Musky Factory is located half way between the dams of Ottawa and Carillon which gives us easy access to and 80 mile (125 km) stretch of water.
-We offer charters on the Ottawa River, St. Lawrence River, Rideau River, and the Madawaska River.
+We offer charters on the Ottawa River, Lake of Two Mountains and seasonally on the Rideau and Madawaska River.

 We can accommodate the needs of all anglers; casting, trolling, shallow, deep, at a tournament pace, at a crawl, from beginner to seasoned professional.
 We will strive to make your trip everything you want it to be.

 Frequently Asked Questions: